Chart Color Schemes

 Ashfield - North's population is younger than the national pattern

-Ashfield - North's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, Ashfield - North has a higher proportion of residents aged 25-34 (26.6%) but fewer residents aged 5-14 (6.6%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the latest data, the proportion of residents aged 25 to 34 has increased from 24.0% to 26.6%, while those aged 15 to 24 have risen from 12.0% to 14.1%.
-Conversely, the proportions of residents aged 55 to 64 and 35 to 44 have decreased to 8.5% and 15.0% respectively, from 10.1% and 16.1%.
-By 2041, population forecasts indicate significant demographic changes in Ashfield - North.
-The 75-84 age group is projected to grow by 75%, adding 408 residents to reach a total of 955.
-Residents aged 65 and above will drive 64% of the population growth, reflecting broader trends of demographic aging.
-Conversely, populations in the 5-14 and 0-4 age groups are projected to decline.
+At age 34 years, Ashfield - North's median age is lower than Greater Sydney's average of 37 years, and considerably younger than Australia's median age of 38 years.
+Compared to Greater Sydney, Ashfield - North has a higher proportion of residents aged 25-34 (26.6%), but fewer residents aged 5-14 (6.6%).
+This concentration of 25-34 year-olds is well above the national average of 14.5%.
+Between the 2021 Census and the present, the proportion of residents aged 25 to 34 has increased from 24.0% to 26.6%, while those aged 15 to 24 have risen from 12.0% to 14.1%.
+Conversely, the proportion of residents aged 55 to 64 has declined from 10.1% to 8.5%, and those aged 35 to 44 have decreased from 16.1% to 15.0%.
+By 2041, population forecasts indicate significant demographic changes for Ashfield - North.
+The cohort aged 75 to 84 is projected to grow by 75%, adding 408 residents and reaching a total of 955.
+Residents aged 65 and above will drive 64% of population growth, highlighting trends towards an aging demographic.
+Conversely, population declines are projected for the cohorts aged 5 to 14 and 0 to 4 years.